anebz/cloud/Accreditations/aws_solutions_associate.md

 * 𝗚𝗼𝘃𝗲𝗿𝗻𝗮𝗻𝗰𝗲 - overwrites/deletes are only possible with specific rights
 * 𝗖𝗼𝗺𝗽𝗹𝗶𝗮𝗻𝗰𝗲 - no deletes or overwrites possible for the duration of the retention period

+To securely serve private content via CloudFront:

+* Require that users access the private content by using special CloudFront signed URLs or signed cookies
+* Requre that users access S3 content via cloudfront urls, not s3 urls. set up an origin access identity (OIA) for the bucket and give it permission to read files in the bucket

 #### S3 notification feature